-Our Academic and Research Services team can work with you to embed sessions within your modules.
-These sessions are designed to help students develop their information and digital literacy skills.
+Our Academic and Research Services team can work with you to embed information and research training within your modules.
+We also offer our core sessions as open workshops throughout the year that you could direct your students to.
+These sessions are designed to help students develop their information and digital literacy skills, and become confident Library users.

 A menu of workshop sessions that we offer can be found below.
 Please contact your Academic Liaison Librarian to discuss your requirements, and to arrange teaching sessions or other support.